DSIP-FBK/DSIPTS/bash_examples/README.md

 ## for more information about models please look at the documentation [here] (https://dsip.pages.fbk.eu/dsip_dlresearch/timeseries/)
 model_configs:
   cat_emb_dim: 32             # dimension of categorical variables
   kernel_size: 5              # kernel size
   sum_emb: true               # if true each embdedding will be summed otherwise stacked
   hidden_size: 256            # hidden size of the fully connected block
   kind: 'linear'              # model type
   dropout_rate: 0.2           # dropout
   use_bn: false               # use or not bn layers in the first layers
+  optim: torch.optim.Adam     # optimizer
-  activation: 'selu'      # activation function
+  activation: torch.nn.PReLU  # activation between linear
+  persistence_weight: 0.010   # in case of loss different from l1 or mse it is used to weight a penality score
+  loss_type: 'l1'             # loss